sgsfak/ocgeo_fdw/README.md

 The rate information is returned by the API server on each request so it is the most accurate, according to the most recent API call.
-On the other hand, the number of calls and total time per session so they are "local" to the current PostgreSQL connection.
-So for example based on the above we see that we have 2482 remaining API calls in the current "day", and therefore we have made 2500 - 2482 = 8 requests, but only 4 of them were performed in the current session.
+On the other hand, the number of calls and total time are recorded per session so they are "local" to the current PostgreSQL connection.
+So, for example, based on the above we see that we have 2482 remaining API calls in the current "day", and therefore we have made 2500 - 2482 = 8 requests, but only 4 of them were performed in the current session.